ujjwal0-2/Patterns/README.md

-This repository contains several patterns that can improve programming skills and logical thinking.
+This repository contains several patterns that can improve programming skills and logical thinking.🚀🚀

 1. Solid Rectangle
 2. Square Pattern